Public Service Commission Of Utah - Railroad Cases

 This page was last updated on July 29, 2015.

 The files of the Public Service Commission of Utah (PSC) contain the cases decided by the Commission pertaining to any utility that operated in the state, including railroads, trucking companies, power companies, gas companies, and telephone and telegraph companies.
-The railroad and trucking cases are only those that are only within Utah's jurisdiction, and not the jurisdiction of the federal Interstate Commerce Commission; those companies that operated within the state of Utah, or the non‑interstate business of the interstate companies.
+The railroad and trucking cases are solely those within Utah's jurisdiction, and not the jurisdiction of the federal Interstate Commerce Commission.
+These Utah-only cases include those companies operating between points within the state of Utah, and active in business that remained within Utah, such as ore that was mined in Utah, and shipped to a mill or smelter, also in Utah.
+Or coal that was mined in Utah, and shipped to a Utah location for sale to businesses or to the public.

-The Commission began hearing cases in 1917, and coincidently, the first case, case No. 1, was a railroad case -- the abandonment of the Emigration Canyon Railroad.
+The Utah Public Service Commission began hearing cases in 1917, and coincidently, the first case, case No. 1, was a railroad case -- the abandonment of the Emigration Canyon Railroad.

 The following comes from the commission's own web site: